Joel Kaplan: Meta (Facebook)

 In 2018, he advocated strongly for the Supreme Court nomination of Brett Kavanaugh.
 Kaplan sat behind Kavanaugh during his Senate confirmation hearings.
 Kaplan hosted a party for Kavanaugh following his nomination to the Supreme Court.

 During the first presidency of Donald Trump Kaplan was on friendly terms with the administration.
 At one point, the administration considered nominating him as head of the Office of Management and Budget.

 In January 2025, Kaplan was promoted to the position of president of global affairs at Meta, succeeding Nick Clegg.
 His appointment has been described as part of Meta's efforts to improve its relationship with Donald Trump ahead of his second term in office.

+Workplace conduct allegations

+In her 2025 memoir Careless People, Sarah Wynn-Williams, a former Meta executive, wrote that Kaplan pressured her to continue working during her maternity leave despite severe medical complications.
+According to Wynn-Williams, she was hospitalized during childbirth, entered a coma, and later received criticism from Kaplan for being insufficiently responsive while on leave.

-In the book Careless People published in March 2025, Sarah Wynn-Williams, a former Meta executive, wrote that Kaplan demanded she work through her maternity leave, barraged her with sexually charged comments on a regular basis, and grinded against her during a company party.
-In response, Meta released a statement saying that an internal investigation had cleared Kaplan and that Wynn-Williams had made "misleading and unfounded allegations of harassment".
+Wynn-Williams also alleged that Kaplan made repeated sexually charged remarks and engaged in inappropriate physical contact at a company party.
+In response, Meta stated that an internal investigation had cleared Kaplan and described Wynn-Williams's claims as "misleading and unfounded allegations of harassment".

+In her memoir, Wynn-Williams also wrote that she faced retaliation after reporting Kaplan internally and was fired by the company in 2017.
+Meta disputed that account, stating that Wynn-Williams was terminated for performance-related reasons and that she was unreliable.
+In May 2025, U.S. Senator Chuck Grassley announced that he was seeking information from Meta regarding its handling of the allegations and its treatment of Wynn-Williams as a potential whistleblower.